active-logic/uta/README.md

 # Howl

 Howl is a symbolic notation engine for C# programming.
-Howl currently supports the Cosmo notation [TODO: LINK] in Atom, VS Code and Unity 3D.
 Have a look:

 ```
 ㅇ IsEscapedDoubleQuoteInString(ㄹ x, ᆞ i){